-Figure 3.
-Cohesive epitheliod granuloma is present in a bronchial biopsy.
+Figure 3: Cohesive epitheliod granuloma is present in a bronchial biopsy

 This appearance could represent sarcoidosis.
 The peritoneal biopsy was also reviewed.
 It showed collections of foreign body type giant cells together with a few well defined neat granulomata (Figure 4).
-Figure 4

-Figure 4.
-Peritoneal biopsy showing a small, well-defined, epitheliod granuloma with multiple Langerhans giant cells in the background.
-Several of the giant cells contain calcified material (Schaumann Bodies).
+Figure 4 Figure 4: Peritoneal biopsy showing a small, well-defined, epitheliod granuloma with multiple Langerhans giant cells in the background.
+Several of the giant cells contain calcified material (Schaumann bodies)

 Currently he has had some improvement in his symptoms and is now weaning off steroids.
 A recent CT showed significant improvement in the widespread ground glass change and mediastinal lymphadenopathy.
 This case illustrates the importance of reviewing the patient history and investigations to diagnose patients with persistent symptomatology.
 PULMONARY AND PERITONEAL SARCOIDOSIS Pulmonary and associated peritoneal peritonitis is an unusual presentation.
 Sarcoidosis is a granulomatous disorder of unknown cause, affecting multiple organs, most commonly lung, eye and skin.
 Peritoneal involvement is an uncommon manifestation of sarcoidosis, especially in the absence of splenic, hepatic, adnexal, or small intestinal involvement 1.
 Most cases present with ascites, which usually have a benign course, resolving either spontaneously or with a short course of corticosteroid therapy.
 2 Rarely, an exudative ascites may occur from studding of the peritoneum with nodules.
-3 Patients usually complain of abdominal pain and the peritoneal fluid is more often lymphocyte predominant.
+3 Patients usually complain of abdominal pain and the peritoneal fluid is more often lymphocyte predominant 4.
 They are usually female and present between the second and fourth decade of life.
-1. Corticosteroids can be given when there is an association with pulmonary sarcoidosis to good effect.
-4 There are few cases of this association reported in the literature; to our knowledge only 20 cases of peritoneal sarcoidosis alone have been reported in the English language.
-5 Our case highlights the importance of identifying and treating pulmonary sarcoidosis and that extra-pulmonary associations can give you clues to the diagnosis.
-ACKNOWLEDGEMENTS We would like to thank Dr Faisal Ali with his help providing the histology slides and Dr Mark Kon with the radiology images References - 1.
+5 Corticosteroids can be given when there is an association with pulmonary sarcoidosis to good effect.
+6 There are few cases of this association reported in the literature; to our knowledge only 20 cases of peritoneal sarcoidosis alone have been reported in the English language.
+7 Our case highlights the importance of identifying and treating pulmonary sarcoidosis and that extra-pulmonary associations can give you clues to the diagnosis.
+ACKNOWLEDGEMENTS We would like to thank Dr Faisal Ali with his help providing the histology slides and Dr Mark Kon with the radiology images.
+References - 1.
 Iyer, S, Afshar, K, Sharma, OP.
 Peritoneal and pleural sarcoidosis: an unusual association review and clinical report.
 Curr Opin Pulm Med 2008; 14:481. - 2.
 Uthman, IW, Bizri, AR, Shabb, NS, et al. Peritoneal sarcoidosis: case report and review of the literature.
 Semin Arthritis Rheum 1999;28,351-354. - 3.
 Ebert EC, Kierson M, Hagspiel KD.
 Gastrointestinal and hepatic manifestations of sarcoidosis.
 The American journal of gastroenterology, December 2008, vol./is.
-103/12(3184-92; quiz 3193), 1572-0241. - 4.
-Bernaciak J,Spina JC,Curros ML,Maya G,Venditti J,Chacon .
+103/12(3184-92; quiz 3193), 1572-0241.

+6. Bernaciak J,Spina JC,Curros ML,Maya G,Venditti J,Chacon .
 Case report: peritoneal sarcoidosis in an unusual location.
 Seminars in respiratory and critical care medicine, December 2002, vol./is.
-23/6(597-600), 1069-3424. - 5.
-Bourdillon L, Lanier-Gachon E, Stankovic K, Bancel B, Lapras V, Broussolle C, Slive P Lofgren syndrome and peritoneal involvement by sarcoidosis: case report.
+23/6(597-600), 1069-3424.
+7. Bourdillon L, Lanier-Gachon E, Stankovic K, Bancel B, Lapras V, Broussolle C, Sève P Lofgren syndrome and peritoneal involvement by sarcoidosis: case report.
 CHEST, 01 July 2007, vol./is.
 132/1(310-312).
-Author Information Leanne Burke, MRCP The Royal College of Physicians (London), Bradford Royal Infirmary Jacob K Badie, FRCP The Royal College of Physicians (London), Bradford Royal Infirmary
+Author Information Leanne Burke, MRCP, London Member of The Royal College of Physcians (London) Leeds LS17 6SD, UK Jacob K. Badie, FRCP, London Member of The Royal College of Physicians (London) Leeds LS17 6SD, UK